The Spiritual Home of Scotch Whisky

-We are sourcing an unusual range of casks to contribute to the rich, complex and smooth whisky we hope to produce.
+We have sourced an unusual range of casks to contribute to the rich, complex and smooth whisky we hope to produce, including:

 Caring for the environment is very important to us, which is why we are going so far in our plans to reinstate the ancient gardens and orchards around the distillery.

 Our Single Malt Scotch Whisky will be made with the finest locally grown Fife barley, influenced by the yearly farming cycles and natural rhythms of the land.